 These arguments strongly suggest that, even if one initializes a BM as the SKSG model, the training process will drive the weights outside it, and thus, the glassy model is an unnecessary feature of current initialization and training methods.
-The experiments we report on in Section~\ref{sec:results} support such scenario: during training of standard RBM models, the ability to access the low energy states via Gibbs sampling rises dramatically in the later phases of training, while the spectral decomposition, detailed in Section~\ref{sec:results:SVD}, shows a departure from the SKSG model.
+The experiments we report on in Section~\ref{sec:results} support such scenario: during training of standard RBM models, the ability to access the low-energy states via Gibbs sampling rises dramatically in the later phases of training, while the spectral decomposition of the model weights, detailed in Section~\ref{sec:results:SVD}, shows a departure from the SKSG model.